Angel75Git/coding_challenge03/README.md

-This is a coding challenge for ISM 3232
+This is the 3rd coding challenge for ISM 3232